-The White Shadow Foundation Limited's board makes sure that there are regular reviews of safeguarding policies, procedures and systems.
-We review them annually and after any incident, considering the following questions at all times:
+In the event of a suspected incident, The White Shadow Foundation will take prompt action to understand what might have happened, what risks might exist, and how to protect the people affected.
+The Board of Directors makes sure that there are regular reviews of safeguarding policies, procedures and systems, reviewing them annually and after any incident, considering the following questions at all times:

-Are they up to date, reflecting the current working environment and legislation or regulation?
-Do they reflect the current risks for our charity's work?

-Do staff, volunteers and third parties follow the policies, procedures and systems properly?
+Are they up to date, reflecting the current working environment and legislation or regulation, and do they reflect the current risks for our charity's work?
+Do staff, volunteers and third parties follow the policies, procedures and systems?
 Do the policies and procedures work, or are they ineffective?

-What feedback has our charity received (if any) about its policies, procedures and systems?
+What feedback has our charity received about its policies, procedures and systems?

 What improvements could we make during our review process?